LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 Over the course of several meetings, Mazikeen establishes that the Trident is of great importance to Lupella's plans

 #### Stronvan's Story
-Stronvan is killed in combat by
+Stronvan is slain in combat by Niahl

 ## 1793 - The Campaign Begins
 #### Fenian's Story